hossamnasser938/api-request-biolerplate-actions/README.md

-# api-request-biolerplate-actions
-[Deprecated] please, do not use this package.
-It's not maintained now.
+# [Deprecated] api-request-biolerplate-actions(please, do not use this package.
+It's not maintained now)

 - If you prefer videos, watch this [video](https://youtu.be/NdoTa-rM9o4) [Arabic speaking].